arxeiss/Sublime-GitBadgesLikeVSCode/README.md

 Icons must be in PNG format in RGB mode (not palette mode).
 Use prepared PSD in [Photopea](https://www.photopea.com), which can export file in RGB mode.

 ## Changelog

+### v1.2.0

+- Added new Default Dark theme, which was added in ST4
+- Improved looks in Default (light) and Adaptive theme

 ### v1.1.0